MarDom15/Fraude_Detection/README.md

 2. Create a New Pipeline Job

-1- Go to the Jenkins dashboard and click New Item in the left sidebar.
+- Go to the Jenkins dashboard and click New Item in the left sidebar.
-2- Name your job (e.g., FraudDetectionPipeline).
+- Name your job (e.g., FraudDetectionPipeline).
-3- Select the Pipeline option (this will allow you to create a pipeline using a Jenkinsfile).
+- Select the Pipeline option (this will allow you to create a pipeline using a Jenkinsfile).
-4- Click OK.
+- Click OK.

 3. Configure the Pipeline Job

 Define the Git Repository
 If your project is hosted on a Git repository (e.g., GitHub, GitLab), configure the connection to that repository:

-1- In the Pipeline section, under Definition, select Pipeline script from SCM.
+  - In the Pipeline section, under Definition, select Pipeline script from SCM.
-2- In SCM, choose Git.
+  - In SCM, choose Git.
-3-In Repository URL, provide the URL of your Git repository (e.g., https://github.com/username/repository.git).
+  -In Repository URL, provide the URL of your Git repository (e.g., https://github.com/username/repository.git).
-4- Add credentials if needed (username/password or SSH key).
+  - Add credentials if needed (username/password or SSH key).
-5- In Branch to build, specify the branch you want to use (e.g., main or master).
+  - In Branch to build, specify the branch you want to use (e.g., main or master).

 2. **Docker Hub:** Stores Docker images for easy access.